osheenjain/osheenjain/README.md

-### Hi there.
-I'm Osheen
+### My name is Osheen Jain

-A Neurotechnology Researcher and Tech Content Writer with a strong background in EEG Data Analysis and ML
+I study the brain, machines, and how they can work together.

 Connect with me on: